microsoft/axe-windows/docs/Automation.md

 **Name** | **Type** | **Description**
 ---|---|---
 format | `OutputFileFormat` | The type(s) of output files you wish AxeWindows to create.
-No output files will be created if this is left unspecified.
+No output files will be created if this is left unspecified or 0 errors are found.
 The default value is `None`.

 ##### Return object